Johnny Miller: Broadcasting career

 Miller has written a column for Golf Digest magazine for several years, offering insight into various aspects of golf, often featuring the professional game.
 He also wrote the book I Call The Shots, a look at the PGA Tour's personalities during his peak years, the Tour's current stars, as well as broadcasting insights.
 Known for his very weak grip, with both "Vs" formed by the forefinger and thumb of each hand pointing to his chin, he sought to eliminate the left side of the golf course as an area for missed shots.

 An offshoot to his broadcasting career has been a string of film and TV appearances as himself in the role of "beloved golf great".
-In one film, The Associate, with Whoopi Goldberg, an aging billionaire is willing to transfer management of all his assets in exchange for the opportunity to play a round of golf with Johnny Miller.
+In the 1996 film The Associate with Whoopi Goldberg, an aging billionaire is willing to transfer management of all his assets in exchange for the opportunity to play a round of golf with Johnny Miller.

 Miller is a partner in a limited partnership which purchased Silverado Country Club in Napa, California on July 1, 2010.
 He also owns a golf design company and a golf academy and designed the Thanksgiving Point Golf Course in Lehi, Utah, host of the Champion's Challenge.
 Although Miller has helped design 34 golf courses, Silverado was the first course he redesigned himself.
-In July 2013 it was announced that Silverado would again play host for a PGA tournament starting in October 2014, when it hosted the Frys.com Open.
-The renovation added over 300 yards, removed trees and repositioned bunkers.
+In July 2013, it was announced that Silverado would again host a PGA Tour event starting in October 2014, the Frys.com Open.
+The renovation added over 300 yd, removed trees, and repositioned bunkers.
 Miller served as the unofficial face of the resort during the event, as he was a part of the telecast, which frequently referenced his role in the club.
 When he had to fulfill official club duties during the week, Miller's friend and NBC colleague Roger Maltbie filled in for him.

-Miller retired from broadcasting following the third round of the 2019 Phoenix Open.
+Miller retired from broadcasting following the third round of the 2019 Phoenix Open, an event he won in consecutive years (1974, 1975).